assistivecards/assistivecards-sdk/README.md

 ## GetCardImage

-Takes in a pack slug of type string as the first parameter, a card slug of type string as the second parameter and an image size of type integer as the third parameter.
+Takes in a pack slug of type string as the first parameter, a card slug of type string as the second parameter and an optional image size of type integer as the third parameter.
 Returns an object of type Texture2D corresponding to the specified pack slug, card slug and image size.

+> Default image size is 256x256

 ```Csharp
 async Task<Texture2D> GetCardImage(string packSlug, string cardSlug, int imgSize)